linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 b.
 The stock was trading for 80 per share.
 What would the growth rate in dividends have to be to justify this price?

-3. Church & Dwight, a large producer of sodium bicarbonate, reported earnings per share of  $1.50 in 1993 and paid dividends per share of$ 0.42.
+3. Church & Dwight, a large producer of sodium bicarbonate, reported earnings per share of  \$1.50 in 1993 and paid dividends per share of\$ 0.42.
 In 1993, the firm also reported the following:

 Net income = \ 30 million